Karce/gupaxtk/README.md

 ## XvB Raffle Status

-Gupaxx add a new column **XvB Raffle** on the Status Tab in the Process submenu.
+Gupaxx adds a new column called **XvB Raffle** on the Status Tab in the Process submenu.
 It displays public statistics of XMRvsBeast, which are available [here](https://xmrvsbeast.com/p2pool).
 It is refreshed every minute.
 This column will be active if the XvB process is started even partially, it doesn't need the token to be provided.